mrdimosthenis/one-hundred-prisoners/README.md

 ## A Few Notes

 * In this version of the problem, the range of the prisoner and box numbers is from 0 to 99.
-That way it's easier to use as indices in array-like structures.
+That way it's easier to use them as indices in array-like structures.
 * All prisoners are male.
 If they were gender-agnostic, the text would be difficult to follow.
 So, I decided to use the "he" pronoun when I refer to a single prisoner, and "they" when I refer to multiple prisoners.
 * I grouped the parameters of the functions to perform currying, partially apply them, and make the code more readable.
 * Iterators are memory-efficient because they lazily evaluate elements one at a time.
 They don't store all elements in memory at once.